CambridgeDH/CDH-cookbook/beginner/python/Milestone-1-Tutorial-File-Looping.md

 Navigating through multiple files and performing the same kind of action on each file is one of the most common tasks we do with our computers, and it is easily automated.
 Because it is straightforward, it is a good 'first program' to learn how to write, and it will make you use the concepts and skills taught in the first part of this course.
 You will be able to use the components of this program to write future programs for navigating and modifying your files.

 ### Designing the Program Steps
 Since we are writing a program from beginning to end, it is important to have a clear picture of each of the program's steps.
-Developers often write these externally for reference, especially if their programs are complex and involve many functions.
+Developers often write these externally for reference, especially if their programs are complex and involve many s.
 It is good to get into this habit early in your journey of learning to code.

-For each function, we list out the actions that that function will take.
-Then, we put the functions together.
-Our program is simple, though, so we only have one function to design:
+For each function, we list out the actions that that  will take:

 <li>1.
 Identify and open the folder with our documents</li>
 <li>2.
 Identify the documents inside the folder</li>